 Sensei: Masters of Okinawan Karate is a documentary series about the amazing martial arts teachers living on Okinawa, the birthplace of karate.

 The documentary series grew out of the Karate Masters Portrait Project which began in 2012.
 The portrait project allowed us amazing access to the sensei, but it was only James Pankiewicz and I who got to hear their stories.
-The documentary is a way for us to share that unique knowledge with the international karate community.
+The documentary series is a way for us to share that unique knowledge with the international karate community.